marimosphere/ArtiStake/packages/frontend/README.md

-# ArtiStake Frontend
+# MetaverStake Frontend

-This is ArtiStake Frontend
+This is MetaverStake Frontend